Kent station (Erie Railroad): History

 The depot opened on June 1, 1875.
 It was built by the Atlantic and Great Western Railroad.
-The railroad was originally chartered as the Franklin & Warren Railroad by local village businessman Marvin Kent.
-The railroad first entered Franklin Mills in 1853, and village was renamed after Kent in 1864.
-He maintained control over the A&GW which was headquartered in the village, and passenger and freight and car shops and a large yard were based in the village.
+The railroad was originally chartered as the Franklin & Warren Railroad by local businessman Marvin Kent and first entered Franklin Mills in 1853.
+He maintained control over the A&GW which was headquartered in the town, and through his influence, passenger and freight and car shops and a large yard were also based in the town, opening in 1865.
+As a result of Kent's efforts, the post office was renamed Kent in 1864, and the town incorporated as the village of Kent in 1867.

 The A&GW had used two other depots prior to the building of the 1875 depot.
 When the railroad first reached Kent, it used a boxcar as a temporary depot.
 A small frame building was built and used to replace the first depot, but a need for more substantial building was identified.
 The railroad was only committed to providing around 60 percent of the estimated cost of the new depot, but a community groundswell of support for the depot was sufficient that it pledged the balance needed to complete the depot in a single meeting.

 After a series of bankruptcies and reorganizations, the A&GW fell into the hands of the Erie Railroad, and on June 16, 1883, the Erie ran its first train from the New York area through Kent into Chicago’s Dearborn Street Station.
 Kent continued to be a major stop on Erie's New York-Chicago trains throughout the first half of the twentieth century.
 Service continued through 1960 when the Erie merged with the Delaware, Lackawanna and Western Railroad to form the Erie Lackawanna Railway.
 Passenger service ended on January 4, 1970, with the final passing of the Lake Cities.